fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Heather Trigg, “Food Choice and Social Identity in Early Colonial New Mexico”, 223–252.

 {% include alert.html class='danger' title='Reading response' text="
-How do the readings describe how food and personal/community/national identity are related?
+Based on the readings for today, how would you describe early American food?
 "%}